Tablerase/42_Projects/Born2BeRoot/born2beroot.md

 Defaults secure_path="/usr/local/sbin:/usr/local/bin:/usr/bin:/sbin:/bin"
 Defaults badpass_message="Password is wrong, please try again!"
 Defaults passwd_tries=3
-Defaults logfile="/var/log/sudo.log"
+Defaults logfile="/var/log/sudo/sudo.log"
 Defaults log_input, log_output
 Defaults requiretty
 ```

 - `Defaults env_reset`: This line resets the terminal environment to remove any user variables.
-This is a safety measure used to clear potentially harmful environmental variables from the sudo session digitalocean.com.
+This is a safety measure used to clear potentially harmful environmental variables from the sudo session.
 - `Defaults mail_badpass`: This line tells the system to mail notices of bad sudo password attempts to the configured mailto user.
-By default, this is the root account digitalocean.com.
+By default, this is the root account.
 - `Defaults secure_path="/usr/local/sbin:/usr/local/bin:/usr/bin:/sbin:/bin"`: This line specifies the PATH (the places in the filesystem the operating system will look for applications) that will be used for sudo operations.
-This prevents using user paths which may be harmful digitalocean.com.
+This prevents using user paths which may be harmful.
 - `Defaults badpass_message="Password is wrong, please try again ... !"`: This line sets the message that will be displayed when a user enters an incorrect password.
 - `Defaults passwd_tries=3`: This line sets the number of times a user can enter a wrong password before being locked out.
 - `Defaults logfile="/var/log/sudo.log"`: This line sets the log file where sudo will record its activities.